tamascsaba/rx-event-manager/README.md

 ## motivation

 To allow inter-modules communication in Rx way.
-Also, it memorize `Rx.Disposable` instances while using `on`, `once`, and `observe` where we can simply call `dispose` without explicitly stored returned subscription from aforementioned methods.
+Also, it memorize `Rx.Disposable` instances where we can simply call `dispose` without explicitly stored returned subscription.

 ## API